beetbox/mediafile/docs/index.rst

     f.save()

-Copy tags from one MediaFile to another
+To copy tags from one MediaFile to another:

 .. code:: python